-The period for the exercise of public rights this year was been set as; 15th June 2020 to 24th July 2020 – download the document
+The period for the exercise of public rights this year has been set as; 14th June 2021 to 23rd July 2021.

 These are the official audit documents submitted;

 Parish Council Small Grants Scheme

 The Council has set aside a total of £2,500 to help support local charities or voluntary groups, which provide a service to Granborough residents.

 To apply for a small grant, applicants must be Voluntary groups or Charities, providing a service which clearly and directly benefits a significant number of Parish Residents, because the funds come directly from Council Tax paid by Granborough Residents.

 The Council defines a voluntary group as a “not-for-profit” organisation set up and run by Volunteers and a Charity as an organisation registered as a Charity.